2023 Singapore money laundering case

 On 15 August 2023, the Singapore Police Force conducted an operation against money laundering.
-It is the biggest money laundering case in Singapore, and among the biggest in the world, involving assets worth 3 billion Singapore dollars.
+It is the biggest money laundering case in Singapore, and among the biggest in the world, involving assets worth 3 billion SGD.

-Initially, only 1 billion Singapore dollars' worth of assets was either seized, frozen or issued prohibition of disposal orders although the value of assets involved would later balloon to 3 billion Singapore dollars.
-Ten foreigners were arrested and charged for money laundering related crimes, all of whom were Chinese Nationals from Fujian who are also holders of various non-Chinese passports.
+Initially, only 1 billion Singapore dollars worth of assets was either seized, frozen or issued prohibition of disposal orders although the value of assets involved would later balloon to 3 billion Singapore dollars.
+Ten foreigners were arrested and charged for money laundering related crimes, all of whom were Chinese nationals from Minnan region who are also holders of various non-Chinese passports.
 Another 17 people are also currently on the run and are wanted by the Singaporean authorities for their alleged involvement in this case.

-This case has been linked to unlicensed money lending in China, scams, and remote online gambling operations in the Philippines, which also saw a mayor in the Philippines being temporarily stripped of authority.
+This case has been linked to unlicensed money lending in China, scams, and remote online gambling operations in the Philippines, which also saw Alice Guo, a mayor in the Philippines, being temporarily stripped of authority.

 Authorities were first alerted to the scheme as early as 2021.